KÜHL Stretch Voyagr Women’s Rain Jacket Review

 Tech Specs

-- Weight: The jacket is lightweight, coming in at around 11.2 ounces (317 grams) which makes it easy to pack and carry on the go.
+- Weight: The jacket is lightweight, coming in at 11.2 ounces (317 grams), which makes it easy to pack and carry on the go.

 - Sizes: The Voyagr comes in a range of sizes from XS to 1XL.
 It’s true to size, so you don’t have to worry about awkward fits.
 I got a large and I found that it fits well with room for layering without feeling bulky.

-- Colours: This jacket in available in several earthy tones, including classic black, soft pine, silverstone, and indigo.
+- Colours: This jacket is available in several earthy tones, including classic black, soft pine, silverstone, and indigo.

 - Waterproofing: The jacket uses a high-performance waterproof, breathable membrane with a durable water repellent (DWR) finish.